weavermarquez/agent-o-rama/README.md

 ### Viewing agent traces

 A trace of every agent invoke is viewable in the Agent-o-rama web UI.
 Every aspect of execution is captured, including node emits, node timings, model calls, token counts, database read/write latencies, tool calls, subagent invokes, and much more.
-On the right is aggregated stats across all node.
+On the right is aggregated stats across all nodes.

 ![Agent invoke trace](readme/trace.png)